From Hyperator to On-Chain Vault Curator

 - • You're a developer comfortable with AI coding tools (Claude Code, Cursor, Copilot)

-- • You value sovereignty: income you control, infrastructure you own, no gatekeepers
+- • You value sovereignty: infrastructure you own, public artifacts you ship, no gatekeepers

-- • You want to be in the room with other operators who are actively building
+- • You want to be in the room with curators and operators actively building on Hyperliquid

 This probably isn't your thing if: